Asian American lawmakers want quicker action from hate-crimes law

 “We know well that hate is on the rise and one of the greatest threats we face in our country today,” Assistant Attorney General Kristen Clarke, who oversees the Justice Department’s civil rights division, said in a webinar with community advocates last week, according to notes from a person who participated.
 She said the agency has prosecuted 17 individuals on federal hate-crime charges this year.

-On the call, which included Rossi and second gentleman Douglas Emhoff, Clarke expressed alarm over the FBI data.
-But she also emphasized the need for better accounting from state and local law enforcement agencies.

-In 2020, the number of agencies that participated in the FBI’s reporting effort fell for at least the second consecutive year — to 15,136, which is 422 fewer than in 2019.
+On the call, which included Rossi and second gentleman Douglas Emhoff, Clarke expressed alarm over the FBI data and emphasized the need for better accounting from state and local law enforcement agencies.
+In 2020, the number of agencies participating in the reporting effort fell for at least the second consecutive year — to 15,136, which is 422 fewer than in 2019.
 Of agencies that did participate, more than 12,000 reported no hate crimes, Clarke said.

 “The lack of accurate hate-crimes data inhibits the ability of law enforcement to address and prevent hate crimes,” she told the community advocates.